asgoshawk/air-sampler-controller/README.md

 ### Shutdown

-Click the X on the top right corner of the window or File > Exit in the toolbar to shutdown all the threads including flow rate logging, pump tasks.
+Click the X on the top right corner of the window or click File > Exit in the toolbar to shutdown all the threads including flow rate logging and pump tasks.
 The pumps should be turned off at the same time.
-If the pump still work, execute the following command:
+If the pumps still work, execute the following command:

 ```shell
 $ python3 motor_shutdown.py